roo-rb/roo/README.markdown

 Roo is available here and on Rubyforge.
 You can install the official release with 'gem install roo' or refer to the installation instructions below for the latest development gem.

+NOTE: Roo 1.9 was released by Thomas and I think it was intended for Ruby 1.9 but the dependencies are not working properly so everyone gets it with a gem install Roo.
+I'm trying to get a hold of him to work out how to fix things.

+In the meantime, Roo 1.3.11 should be on gemcutter and works with Ruby 1.8 with no known issues.
+I'll continue to maintain this version in the interim.

 ## Installation